How long does it take to reinstall Windows?

 Generally, the reinstall of Windows takes between 1 and 5 hours.
 However, there is no exact time for how long it can take to install Microsoft Windows and can vary based on the below factors.

-A Windows "Upgrade" from a previous installation will take longer than a clean install.
-Upgrades use all the current data in the current operating system, instead of just replacing all the files.
+A Windows "Upgrade" from a previous installation takes longer than a clean install.
+Upgrades use all the current data in the current operating system, instead of replacing all the files.
 Many are upgraded along with the Installation to keep all your current settings and data.

 Finally, you'll need to install all available Windows updates after installing Windows.
-For versions of Windows that have been out for several years, there can be dozens of additional software updates and service packs that need to be installed to finalize the Windows installation.
-Depending on the speed of your Internet connection, how many updates need to be installed, and how many times your computer needs to be restarted after the updates, can cause this final step to add an additional one or more hours to the initial install time.
+With older versions of Windows, there can be dozens of updates and service packs that need to be installed to finalize the Windows installation.
+Depending on your Internet speed, how many updates are needed, and how many times you need to reboot can cause this final step to add several hours to the initial install time.